khanhnguyen15/project-madam-website/index.md

 ## First Impressions: Not great...
 These initial numbers don't look too promising.
 Men dominate in every plot we've seen, by a big margin.
 Now that we have a general idea of how (badly) things are going, let's dive deeper and try to find how exactly <em>what</em> each gender is talking about.

+# Quality vs Quantity?

+We already saw that not everybody is getting the same speaking platform.
+However, we don't know if all these quotes are equally relevant.
+Maybe men are simply quoted a lot more, while also saying nothing particularly relevant.
+To look into that, let's divide society into a few key topics, presented here in no particular order.

+- Business
+- Sports
+- Government
+- Climate Change
+- LGBT
+- Money
+- Family
+- Health

+To see how the people can be distributed among these topics, we'll count how many words each gender says about any given topic.
+The temporal evolution is displayed below.

+<iframe src="plots/gender_in_topic.html" height="700" width="110%" style="border:none;" scrolling="no"> </iframe>

+# WORKING TITLE FOR SENTIMENT ANALYSIS

+# WORKING TITLE FOR TEXT COMPLEXITY